tonyjafar/Image_blog_go/README.md

 ```
 then you can add other users using the admin Page.

+Or you can use the template.sql to import Sample DB with default admin user with password 'Admin1!'

 ## Images and Videos Tables
 | Column Name   | Data Type    | PK | NN | UQ | AI |
 | ------------- | ------------ | -- | -- | -- | -- |